First Italian War of Independence: Battle of Santa Lucia (6 May 1848)

-Since Charles Albert was in an exposed forward position, General Bava contravened the plan which required him to wait for the other units and attacked Santa Lucia at 10 am with the Aosta Brigade, exposing it to intense Austrian fire.
-Only at 11 am, did the Guard Brigade from the reserve division arrive to assist.
+Since Charles Albert was in an exposed forward position, General Bava contravened the plan which required him to wait for the other units and attacked Santa Lucia at 10 am with the Brigade "Aosta", exposing it to intense Austrian fire.
+Only at 11 am, did the Guards Brigade from the reserve division arrive to assist.
 With this, he was able to flank the village.
-Parts of the Royal Brigade and the 2nd division of the 1st Army began to arrive between 12 and 1:30 pm, at which point Bava launched an assault, which was focused on the cemetery of Santa Lucia, doggedly defended by the Austrians.
+Parts of the Brigade "Re" and the 2nd Division of the 1st Army began to arrive between 12 and 1:30 pm, at which point Bava launched an assault, which was focused on the cemetery of Santa Lucia, doggedly defended by the Austrians.
 However, the latter were overcome by the enemy and eventually had to abandon their positions and withdraw to Verona.

 The Piedmontese stalled rather than taking advantage of the situation.
-At 2pm they received notice that the 3rd division of the 2nd Piedmontese Army's attack on the hamlets of Croce Bianca and Chievo had failed.
+At 2pm they received notice that the 3rd Division of the 2nd Piedmontese Army's attack on the hamlets of Croce Bianca and Chievo had failed.
 The news led Charles Albert to order a retreat.
 Simultaneously, an energetic Austrian counter-offensive was launched, in which Radetzky's men made it to Santa Lucia, which they found abandoned by the Piedmontese.
 At 6 pm the battle was over.
 The Austrians had rebuffed the enemy attack, suffering 72 dead, 190 wounded, and 87 captured.
 The Piedmontese had lost 110 men and suffered 776 wounded.
 The failure marked the loss of Piedmontese initiative, which now passed to the Austrians.

 Arrival of Austrian reinforcements

 The Crossing of the Soča (17–29 April 1848)

 While Charles Albert was fighting in the Quadrilateral, another conflict took place in parallel in Veneto, which remained completely separate from the Piedmontese campaign.
 The government of the Republic of San Marco barely managed to keep the various local committees co-ordinated.
 Searching for a commander to organise their troops, they obtained the Piedmontese general Alberto La Marmora.

-On the other side, the Austrian general Laval Nugent, concentrated his forces at Gorizia and crossed the Soča into Veneto on 17 April 1848 with 12–13,000 men.
+On the other side, the Austrian general Laval Nugent von Westmeath concentrated his forces at Görz and crossed the Soča into Veneto on 17 April 1848 with 12–13,000 men.
 He substantially outnumbered the forces opposing his passage.
 That same day, Nugent locked down Palmanova, moving on to Udine which surrendered on 22 April after an artillery bombardment.
 On 23 April, the Austrians occupied the city.
 Nugent then moved on towards Tagliamento.

 La Marmora had just 1,300 men at the river against the Austrian force, which had grown to 16–17,000 men.
 After destroying a bridge, he decided to withdraw west to the Piave.
 Meanwhile, Giovanni Durando crossed over the Po and arrived at Ostiglia on 23 April with the 10–11,000 Papal regulars, while Andrea Ferrari was also on the way with volunteers and the Papal national guard (7,000 men).
 Durando and his men proceeded to Treviso on 29 April, while La Marmora was ordered to defend eastern Venetia.
 Pius IX's order to withdraw was made the same day, but Durando and the troops chose to ignore it.